Abheelash-Mishra/RideMate/README.md

 **9. DistanceUtility:** Utility class that calculates the distance between 2 points.

-**10. RiderAppTests:** Automated testcases using `JUnit 5`, testing various scenarios and points-of-failures.
+**10. RiderAppTests:** Automated integration tests using `JUnit 5`, testing various scenarios and points-of-failures.
 (Resets `InMemoryDB` between each testcase)